Facebook marketing is somewhat of a double-edged sword.

 But these aren’t usually the types of brands people connect with and relate to.

-If I had to use one adjective to describe what people love and admire in a brand, it’s transparency.
+If we had to use one adjective to describe what people love and admire in a brand, it’s transparency.

 It’s hard to do that when a brand shares nothing about its philosophy, values, culture and general underpinnings of its activities.